The USMLE® Prep

 What this would look like inside MDSteps

-- Pattern tagging: MDSteps quietly tracks which systems, stem phrases, and distractor styles you keep missing — turning your “plateau” into a map of specific blind spots.
+- Pattern tagging: systems, stem phrases, and distractor styles you repeatedly miss become a clear map of blind spots.

-- The Exam Readiness Dashboard turns this pattern into a clear, week-by-week plan.
+- Exam Readiness Dashboard: turns those patterns into a focused week-by-week plan.

 Depth-on-Demand™ Review